 Studio H Canada art residency and exchange is hosted in Metchosin, a rural municipality of Victoria, BC.
 Artists from around the world and Canada, in all disciplines and media, are invited to engage in collaborative projects or to develop new work on their own in this creative and inspiring setting.
 The vision of the Studio H Canada Art Residency program is to create meaningful, collaborative connections between artists from around the world and Canada, in all media and walks of life, that will result in new art, opportunities, friendships, and supportive circles of creativity.
 Artists can create, exhibit, do public presentations and workshops, research, and network.
 Fees for the art residency average $40 – $60 per day.
 There is no deadline to apply.

-Apply to be a self-directed Artist-in-Residence at the Caetani Cultural Centre (a historic heritage house) in the small town of Vernon, BC.
+Apply to be an Artist-in-Residence at the Caetani Cultural Centre (a historic heritage house) in the small town of Vernon, BC.
 The residency is open to emerging and established artists and writers in most mediums: installation, earthworks, sculpture, painting, drawing, photography, digital media, printmaking, etc. Fees range from $10 – $35 per day, depending on the room, studio and season.
 There is a minimum two week stay.
 Applications for Caetani Cultural Centre’s Self-Directed Artist-in-Residence Program are accepted on an ongoing basis.

 Looking for artist residencies?
 Res Artis: Worldwide Network of Arts Residencies is a 26 year old network of arts residency operators from around the globe.
 Their easy to navigate website has tons of listing of open calls from organizations around the world, or you can search their list of residencies by location, disciplines, fees, and more.
 They also link all the residency descriptions back to the individual arts organizations websites.